Oriented Matroids and Combinatorial Neural Codes: Open questions

-Finally, we observe that codes lying below oriented matroids in $\pcode$ are of special interest.
+Oriented matroids capture much of combinatorial structure of hyperplane arrangements in a few axioms.
+Is it possible to give a similar characterization for convex neural codes, or at least for codes which lie below oriented matroids in $\pcode$?
 While general neural codes are not required to satisfy any axioms, the codes below oriented matroids may be more tractable to combinatorial description. \begin{question} Can the class of neural codes below oriented matroids be characterized by a set of combinatorial axioms? \end{question}

+The functorial view we introduced in Section \ref{sec:algebra} may be helpful in finding this characterization.
 If this question is answered in the affirmative, then these codes can be thought of as ``partial oriented matroids.''
 Suppose that $\scC\subseteq 2^{[n]}$ is a code and $\cM$ is an oriented matroid on ground set $[N]$ such that $\scC = f(\sfL^+\cM)$; then, we obtain constraints on the set of covectors of $\cM$.
 Each included codeword $\sigma \in\scC$ implies existence of a preimage covector in $\cM$, and each excluded codeword $\tau\notin\scC$ implies a set of forbidden covectors which may not be in $\cM$.
 The oriented matroids satisfying these constraints can then be said to be ``completions'' of the partial oriented matroid.